pupilfirst/wd201-scripts/backend-dev-with-express/connect-express-with-postgres/README.md

 ````
 npm install pg --save
 ````
-Next, we will establish connection between Postgres and our Express server.
+Next, we will establish the connection between Postgres and our Express server.
 So, open the project in VS Code, it's time to write some code.

 ### Configuring the database connection parameters
 First, create a new folder named `src` in the root directory.
 Inside `src`, create a subfolder `db`, and there create a new file `connection.js`.